watersofoblivion/b/README.md

 One analogy you *should* make in your mind, though, is to spreadsheets.
 Spreadsheets are a surprisingly powerful tool that combines notions present in both the low-level and high-level views of computers presented here, and also exposes them in a very naked and unadorned fashion.
 In certain places, I've even used the language of spreadsheets (words like "cells" and "formulas") quite intentionally to draw a parallel.
 Be forewarned, like the physical analogy it's not exact.
 But it is much, much closer.

 I give helpful questions for you to answer and exercises you can do.
 You can think of them as "logic puzzles" to solve.
 Some of the exercises will be surprisingly challenging, but they all have solutions.
 Don't get frustrated.
 Just think through the "rules of the game" and what they imply and you can find it.
 I encourage you to not try to do this "in your head".
 Grab a sheet of paper and a pencil, draw diagrams, write expressions, etc.  It's usually very helpful.
-I also don't add a lot of hints.
-You can reach out to me with any questions, but I might give you oblique answers that only put you on the right path or answer your question with a question instead of answering your questions directly.
 I also try to structure the exercises as one that should be immediate, one that should take a little thought or just be less trivial, and then some that require you to read between the lines and possibly make some decisions on your own.

+Also note that this is a "first draft" of sorts, so it's pretty unevenly edited.
+Feedback on flow, clarity, and all those other non-technical aspects of this is always appreciated.

 So, without further ado, let's get into the first view of computers: Assembly Language.